Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Note that the _Genesis Transaction_ can have _n_ number of UTXO as INPUTS, all of them bitcoins (or satoshis to be precise).
 It can also have _m_ number of OUTPUTS where all of them will represent fermats except _m - 1_ which is reserved for bitcoin change and the _m_ which is used to place the Fermat Coinbase Transaction hash on the OP_RETURN field.

+As usual any difference between the sum of all OUTPUTS and the sum of all INPUTS are the bitcoin miner's fees.

+So the amount of satoshis on each OUTPUT from _1_ to _m - 2_ are turned into _fers_ that is how we call a ten thousand part of a fermat.

+1 fermat = 10,000 fers

+We know that by doing this, 1 fermat has a minimun market value of 0.0001 bitcoins.

 <br>
 ## Incentive